 The Group continues to assess the impact of COVID -19 on its operations on regular basis.
-However, the outbreak is evolving rapidly, due to which there is a material uncertainty around the expected duration and potential impact on the overall economy and also on the operations of the Group.
+However, the outbreak is continuously evolving, due to which there is a material uncertainty around the expected duration and potential impact on the overall economy and also on the operations of the Group.
 Consequently, it is challenging to assess the full impact of such an evolving condition with certainty at this stage, considering the limited economic information available to determine the impact of the outbreak on the wider economy and the real estate sector.

-NOTES TO THE CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS (continued)
+NOTES TO THE CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS (UNAUDITED) (continued)

-For the three-month period ended 31 March 2021 (Expressed in Saudi Arabian Riyals)
+For the three-month and six-month periods ended 30 June 2021 (Expressed in Saudi Arabian Riyals)